alexsam29/MyCheckUp/Backlog.md

 > - As a doctor, I should be able to view all patient surveys, so that I can monitor my patients and act immediately if needed (request to book an appointment, request to go to the emergency or contact immediately).

 ### Appointments
-> - As a patient, I should be able to book an appointment.
+> - As a patient, I should be able to book an appointment so that I can see my doctor.
-> - As a patient, I should be able to reschedule my appointment.
+> - As a patient, I should be able to reschedule my appointment so that I can avoid any conflicts.
 > - As a patient, I should be able to cancel my appointment.
-> - As a doctor, I should be able to reschedule appointments.
+> - As a doctor, I should be able to reschedule appointments so that I can avoid any conflicts..
 > - As a doctor, I should be able to cancel appointments.

 ### FAQs